uksrc/uksrc.github.io/index.md

     image_caption: "Robert Braun"
     alt: "A barred spiral galaxy.
 Image courtesy of NASA, ESA and the Hubble Heritage Team (STScI/AURA)."
     title: "Strengthening the UK astronomy community"
-    excerpt: "Working with the UK astronomers to prepare prepared for early exploitation of the opportunities afforded by the SKAWorking with astronomers to enable the exploration of evolution of the early universe using SKA data"
+    excerpt: "Providing opportunities for UK astronomers to inform the UKSRC's development and to enhance their skills in preparation for the deployment of the SKA telescopes"
   - image_path: assets/images/SKA-at-Night-600x400 .jpg
     image_caption: "Credit: SKAO"
     title: "Enabling research across the world"